Unleash/unleash-android-proxy-sdk/README.md

 #### Step 3b: Unleash Config
 To create a client, use the UnleashConfig.newBuilder method.
 When building a configuration, you'll need to provide it with:

+- `appName`: the name of the application to be used in strategies and metrics
 - `proxyUrl`: the URL the Unleash front-end API is available at **OR** the URL your proxy is available at
 - `clientKey`: the API token or proxy client key you wish to use (this method was known as clientSecret prior to version 0.4.0)
 - `pollMode`: how you want to load the toggle status